Shopping areas in Amsterdam

 The Nine Streets (De Negen Straatjes)

-Located in the heart of the city's historic canal district, this area of nine narrow streets called the Negen Straatjes was constructed during the 17th century.
-The Nine Streets intersect the main canals between Leidsestraat and the Jordaan district and are dotted with great restaurants, cafés, art galleries, jewellers, boutiques and vintage stores.
+Located in the heart of the city's historic canal district, this area of nine narrow streets called the Negen Straatjes (Nine Streets) was constructed during the 17th century.
+These Nine Streets intersect the main canals between Leidsestraat and the Jordaan district and are dotted with great restaurants, cafés, art galleries, jewellers, boutiques and vintage stores.
 With an exceptional array of styles, trends and prices, this area is truly a shopper’s paradise.
+Here's our dedicated guide to unique boutiques in the Negen Straatjes.

 Upscale designers and labels

-Head to the museum district for luxury shopping at its best.
+Head to the leafy avenues of Oud-Zuid and the Museum District for luxury shopping at its best.
 The P.C.
 Hooftstraat is Amsterdam’s most exclusive shopping street, featuring brands like Chanel, Louis Vuitton, DKNY, Mulberry, Ralph Lauren, Tommy Hilfiger and more within a few short blocks.
 Continue down the Van Baerlestraat for brands like Vanilia, Gant and Miss Sixty.
 Famous Dutch designers like lingerie guru Marlies Dekkers have shops on the Cornelis Schuytstraat.
+Have a read of this guide to luxury shopping in Amsterdam for more tips on where to shop.

 Department stores and shopping centres